archivesunleashed/graphpass/README.md

 For example:

 ```
-./borgreducer --percent 10 --methods "b"
+./borgreducer --percent 10 --methods "b" --file links-for-gephi.graphml
 ```

 Will filter the graph down by 10% and lay the network out using the betweenness function.
-It will find a `.graphml` file in `/assets` and output a new one to `/OUT`.
+It will find `links-for-gephi.graphml` file in `/assets` and output a new one to `/OUT` (titled `links-for-gephi.graphml10Betweenness.graphml`).

 In the future, a feature to create a validity report will be produced for each method applied.